nus-cs2113-AY2021S2/ip/docs/README.md

 ## Quick start
 ____
-1. Ensure you have Java `11` installed on your computer
+1. Ensure you have Java `11` installed on your computer.
 1. Download the latest `v0.2.jar` from [here]()
-1. Open a command window in the folder containing the `.jar` file
+1. Open a command window in the folder containing the `.jar` file.
 1. Run the command `java -jar {filename}.jar` <br> If you haven't changed the filename, run the command `java -jar v0.2.jar`

 ## Features